The queer history of ‘Biblical Counseling’

 Therapy hadn’t worked—but Christianity did?

-Mowrer turned to Christian concepts, like rules around sex he attributed to the Bible, and confession when they’re broken.
+Mowrer turned to Christian concepts, it seems, to manage his situation.
+He liked the rules around sex he attributed to the Bible, and he liked the idea of confession when they’re broken.

-And Mowrer recalls he felt much better.
+He felt much better.
 It seemed that ‘confession’ worked better than therapy.
-As Page adds: “Like many psychologists and psychoanalysts, he believed that he could generalize from his own case.”
+Page adds: “Like many psychologists and psychoanalysts, he believed that he could generalize from his own case.”

-Mowrer set out to cultivate relationships with American clerics.
+Mowrer set out to cultivate relationships with American clerics to spread his ideas about a hybrid religious therapy.
 Page writes: “Many pastoral counselors were enthusiastic about Mowrer’s vicious attack on not just Freud but the whole fields of psychology and psychiatry.”

 And so Mowrer met Jay E. Adams.